 Special education teachers have a higher rate of burnout than is found in most other professions.
 The burnout rate is the result of a number of issues that often culminate in these teachers leaving their jobs.
 It is estimated that 75 percent of those who teach special needs students will leave their job within 10 years of starting.
 The result of this turnover rate is a shortage of special education teachers and a lack of quality programs for the students they serve.
-While a special education teacher may start their career with the intention of helping disabled students become productive members of society, they face several challenges that make the task extremely difficult.
+While a special education teacher may start their career with the intention of helping students with disabilities become productive members of society, they face several challenges that make the task extremely difficult.
 The challenges of the special education teacher include:

 1. The Widespread Misperception That Teaching is Easy